elephantscale/es-training-new/ansible/slides/ansible-galaxy.md

 <img src="../images/camera.jpg" style="float:right; width: 550px">

-Ansible Galaxy takes security seriously and has a number of security features to protect users and content.
+- **Vulnerability Scanning**: Galaxy leverages the Snyk vulnerability database to scan for known security issues.

-Content is scanned for known vulnerabilities using the Snyk vulnerability database.
+- **Contributor License Agreement (CLA)**: Contributors must sign a CLA to ensure their work doesn’t infringe on intellectual property rights.

-Content contributors are required to sign a Contributor License Agreement (CLA) to ensure that their contributions are legitimate and do not infringe on any intellectual property rights.
+- **User Responsibility**: Always review and test community content in non-production environments before widespread rollout.

 ---

 ## Best Practices

-* When using Ansible Galaxy, it's important to follow best practices to ensure the security and reliability of your infrastructure.
+1. **Review & Test**: Validate content in a staging environment first.
-* Always review and test content before using it in production environments.
+2. **Trusted Sources**: Favor roles and collections from reputable authors with high-quality scores.
-* Use trusted sources and verify the authenticity of content.
+3. **Minimal Privileges**: Adhere to the principle of least privilege when running roles or collections.
-* Follow the principle of least privilege and limit access to sensitive systems and data.
+4. **Regular Updates**: Keep your roles and collections up-to-date to benefit from security patches and improvements.

 <img src="../images/goto.png">